 The Control SoftClip plug-in allows the user to control and browse for video clips played in Viz Artist using the Soft Clip plug-in.

-Simply add the control plug-in to the same container as the SoftClip plug-in.
+Add the Control SoftClip to the same container as the SoftClip plug-in.
 Further, specify a Field Identifier and a Description.